Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Conclusions

-We have discussed and improved a fully Bayesian analysis for a hierarchical copula model proposed in \citet{zhuang2020}.
-We have proposed the use of a proper prior which is able to induce shrinkage and, at the same time, dependence among different clusters of observations.
-This prior does not mimic the behavior of an improper prior and is better suited for objectively representing the information coming form the data.
-Our prior belongs to the large family of global-local shrinkage densities, with an extra stage in the hierarchy, due to the absence of a significant shrinkage value; we have experienced that this approach is very effective and useful in the case of parametric copulae depending on a single parameter.
+We discussed and improved a fully Bayesian analysis for a hierarchical copula model proposed in \citet{zhuang2020}.
+We proposed the use of a proper prior, which is able to induce shrinkage and, at the same time, dependence among different clusters of observations.
+This prior does not mimic the behavior of an improper prior and is better suited for objectively representing information coming from the data.
+Our prior belongs to the large family of globa--local shrinkage densities, with an extra stage in the hierarchy, due to the absence of a significant shrinkage value; we experienced that this approach is very effective and useful in the case of parametric copulae depending on a single parameter.
 In a more general situation, this approach needs to be modified, and this can be easily accommodated.

-Finally, we have presented an application in a financial context, where the goal was to estimate the lower tail coefficient of several financial time series in a parametric way using a Student-$t$ copula.
+Finally, we presented an application in a financial context, where the goal was to estimate the lower tail coefficient of several financial time series in a parametric way using the Student's $t$ copula.

 \begin{appendices}